fatmahussein252/Heap_Memory_Manager/README.md

 ## HMM_phase_2
 This Directory includes:
-- myHMM.c : This file includes the implementation of the simulated heap and break, `HmmAlloc` and `HmmFree` functions and other helping functions.
+- myHMM.c : This file includes the implementation of the `HmmAlloc` and `HmmFree` functions and other helping functions.
 - Allocs_and_Free.c: This file includes the implementation of the dynamic memory allocate and free functions (`malloc`, `calloc`, `realloc`, `free`).
 - myHMMheader.h : Includes declarations of functions.
-- script.gdb : This script used while debugging to print the free nodes in my heap.
+- script.gdb : This script used while debugging to print the free nodes in the heap.
 - test.c: This code used to test my HMM putting it under stress of Allocations and Deallocations of random sizes and writing in the allocated memory.
 - allocated.gdb: This script used while debugging to print the allocated pointers in the test.c code .
 - flowcharts : contains flowcharts of the `malloc`, `calloc`, `realloc` and `free` operations.